 When is it justified?

 Before the surgery, you have to undergo a complete and throughout screening.
 To make the process more comfortable for you, we perform all the necessary screenings at our Institute in the same place and time.
 Besides laboratory tests, our surgeon might recommend you to have an ECG examination and an ultrasound screening.
 You also have to have a consultation with the anesthesiologist before the surgery.
 Your plastic surgeon will also inform you about the advised temporary adjustments in your lifestyle to speed up your recovery.
+The most convenient time to undergo the intervention is the 3rd-4th day of your menstrual cycle to make sure that all your wounds heal by the time you have your next period.

 The course of the intervention